-Death allowance: A lump sum of 25% of the deceased's annual pension is paid, up to 150% of the reference salary in force at the time of death.
+Death allowance: A lump sum of 25% of the deceased's annual old-age or disability pension is paid, up to 150% of the reference salary in force at the time of death.

-The monthly reference salary is €1,068.50 (October 2011) and is set by ministerial decree.
+The monthly reference salary is $\in 1,120.50$ and is set by ministerial decree.